ComponentKitchen/Composable/README.md

 In the above example, Composable resolved a conflict between a mixin and base class method that both had the name `foo`.
-To do this, Composable applied a default rule for resolving such a conflict.
+To do this, Composable applied a default composition rule for resolving such a conflict.
 Let's look at how this rule was applied, and how you can configure Composable's behavior for different situations.